Motion to Adorn

 I don't know that a throw pillow is going to make you feel better.
 And I'm not sure exactly how much better you need to feel, but I would encourage you to

-explore book two a little bit in your mind and wonder if not perhaps.
+explore book two a little bit in your mind and wonder if not perhaps

 I mean, for me, it's like, just get rid of the empty cardboard boxes on the floor.
-I just, that to me, just, I can't,
+I just, that to me just I can't

-I think that if you have an, if you have and are attracted to the airport aesthetic of impermanence
+I think that if you have an if you have and are attracted to the airport aesthetic of impermanence

 Rather than say this is it.

-Because even if you take a moment and and make some small adjustments, it might add to the feeling of intentionality, even to eyes that are not your own, but most important to you, you might feel more at home, even in your own home.
+Because even if you take a moment and make some small adjustments, it might add to the feeling of intentionality, even to eyes that are not your own, but most important to you, you might feel more at home, even in your own home.

 Because the fact of the matter is you don't live in an airport terminal.
 You live in a home in a community that you have made a commitment to by serving on this board of adjusters or whatever.

-I mean, And I can't rule in your favor.
-You have no standing, but I think that it's really important that you created this trilogy.
+I mean, And I can't rule in your favor, you have no standing, but I think that it's really important that you created this trilogy.

 But you should focus on the things that make you,